salt-extensions/saltext-vault/docs/ref/configuration.md

 flush the cache and request new credentials.
 Defaults to true.

 :::{tip}
-If your policies are relatively stable, disabling this will prevent a lot of unnecessary overhead, with the tradeoff that once they change, you might have to clear the cache manually or wait for the token to expire.
+If your policies are relatively stable, disabling this prevents a lot of unnecessary overhead, with the tradeoff that once they change, you might have to clear the cache manually or wait for the token to expire.
 :::